Billy Butcher

-William J. "Billy" Butcher is a fictional character in the comic book series The Boys, created by Garth Ennis and Darick Robertson.
+William J. Butcher is a fictional character and one of the two main protagonists of the comic book series The Boys, created by Garth Ennis and Darick Robertson.
 He is the leader of The Boys, a group of CIA-sponsored black ops agents (consisting of Wee Hughie, Mother's Milk, the Frenchman, and the Female) who observe, record and sometimes eliminate superheroes artificially created by the mega-conglomerate Vought.
-He is the Homelander's archenemy, whom he blames for the rape and death of his wife Becky, while also developing an obsessive, intense hatred for all superhuman beings, which transforms him throughout the series from an anti-heroic figure into a villainous one.
-Butcher also appears as one of the two protagonists, alongside Hughie, in the Amazon Prime Video television adaptation of The Boys.
+He is the sworn archenemy of the Homelander, whom he blames for the rape and death of his wife Becky, while also developing an obsessive and intense hatred for all superhuman beings, which consequently deconstructs him into becoming villainous after originally starting as anti-heroic.
+Butcher also appears as one of the two protagonists, alongside Hughie, in the Amazon Prime Video streaming television adaptation of The Boys.
+Although the show heavily deviates from the original comic, Butcher's portrayal is similar as he adopts an anti-hero position before he embarks on a darker path towards the end of his arc - which concludes with his death at the hands of Hughie.

-Butcher is primarily portrayed by Karl Urban in the Amazon Prime Video streaming adaptation and its spin-off, Luca Villacis and Josh Zaharia portraying him as a youth in the third season, and Jeffrey Dean Morgan portraying his inner self in the fourth season (as Joe Kessler).
-Butcher is also voiced by Jason Isaacs and Kay Eluvian in animation.
-Karl Urban's performance as Butcher in the television series has received praise from critics and fans alike.
+Butcher is primarily portrayed by Karl Urban in the adaptation and its spin-off, Luca Villacis and Josh Zaharia portraying him as a youth in the third season, and Jeffrey Dean Morgan portraying his inner self in the fourth season (as Joe Kessler).
+Butcher is also voiced by Jason Isaacs in The Boys Presents: Diabolical and Kay Eluvian in Death Battle.
+Urban's performance as Butcher in the television series has received praise from critics.